GoogleCloudPlatform/cloud-hackathons/hacks/genai-genkit/README.md

  }
 ```

-When you run **genkit start** in the directory where your genkit server code is located (**chat_server_go/cmd/standaloneFlows/main.go**), it starts up the genkit flows server defined in your Go code, and a GUI to interact with the GenAI components defined in your code.
+When you run **genkit start** in the directory where your Genkit server code is located (**chat_server_go/cmd/standaloneFlows/main.go**), it starts up the Genkit flows server defined in your Go code, and a GUI to interact with the GenAI components defined in your code.

 The [normal workflow](https://firebase.google.com/docs/genkit-go/get-started-go) is to install the necessary components on your local machine.
 Given that this lab have minimal (pre) setup requirements (only docker and docker compose), we choose to run the genkit CLI and GUI through a container which adds a couple of extra setup steps, but ensures consistency across different lab setups.